smscully/python-aws-scripts/sg-rules-find-delete/README.md

 + Call Core Script Functions

 ### 1. Parse Arguments
 The script first parses the required command line arguments listed below.
-The argument names are identical to the corresponding parmeters used by Boto3 methods.
+The argument names are identical to the corresponding parameters used by Boto3 methods.

 |Argument|Allowed Values|
 |--------|--------------|